-Nursery remains open so, in most cases, children will be in school.
+During the Spring 2021 lockdown, Nursery was open so, in most cases, children were in school.
 However, in the event of absence, Nursery children will receive:

 - Two activities a day. - One activity each day will be either phonics or mathematics focused, alternating each day. - The second activity will be focused on one other prime area of learning. - Daily reading will be strongly recommended in addition to this.